 Surgery is the most effective cancer treatment [KCKM09].
 It involves removing the tumor and surrounding tissue.
 Surgery is often used to treat early-stage cancer that has not spread to other parts of the body.
 For surgery to be possible, the tumor must be located in a place the surgeon can easily access.
 Surgery can be followed by other treatments, such as radiation therapy or chemotherapy, to kill any remaining cancer cells.

 Advantages Surgery is curative, meaning that cancer is completely removed, and the patient can "forget" about it.
-It is also a local treatment, with limited side effects on the body.
+It is also a local treatmentwith limited side effects on the body.
 Finally, only one session is needed.

-Disadvantages Surgery is invasive, and can be painful.
-However, the main disadvantage, is that it can only be used for localized cancer (with no metastasis) and is accessible to the surgeon.
+Disadvantages Surgery is invasive, and it can be painful.
+The main disadvantage is that it can only be used for localized cancer (with no metastasis) accessible to the surgeon.

 1.2.2 Chemotherapy